 - nicotine from tobacco products such as cigarettes and cigars

-- over-the-counter medications, including cold and cough medications, herbal supplements, and nutritional supplements
+- over-the-counter (OTC) medications, including cold and cough medications, herbal supplements, and nutritional supplements

-- prescription medications, including beta blockers, asthma inhalers, and decongestants
+- prescription medications such as asthma inhalers and decongestants

-- illegal drugs such as amphetamines and cocaine
+- stimulants such as amphetamines and cocaine

 - loss of consciousness

-- breathing difficulty
+- difficulty breathing